 So the festive season is in full swing huh.
 Typically this is never the best time of year for me and probably where I struggle the most.
 The stress and expense can be to much at Christmas, and add mental health in the mix this at times can be a little over baring.

-The expense of christmas is just silly.
+The expense of Christmas is just silly.
 It is not what it is about.
-It is about spending time with your loved ones and enjoing food and games together.
+It is about spending time with your loved ones and enjoying food and games together.
 For me having the family I do this can be tough. (no connection or contact with both parents) Last year I opted for volunteering on Christmas day as I was living in a hostel homeless, and what better way to spend the day than giving back.
-I found it better than spending time with people your forced to just because it is christmas.
-This year I will be celebrating on xmas eve with family raising a glass (juice for me) to our little rocco who passed last christmas eve.
-I will spend christmas day tucked on the sofa with a chinese ordered with my kitten rainbow away from stresses and christmas movies.
-This may sound all bahh humbug but it is upto you how you feel you want to celebrate the day.
+I found it better than spending time with people your forced to just because it is Christmas.
+This year I will be celebrating on Xmas eve with family raising a glass (juice for me) to our little rocco who passed last Christmas eve.
+I will spend Christmas day tucked on the sofa with a Chinese ordered with my kitten rainbow away from stresses and Christmas movies.
+This may sound all bahh humbug but it is up to you how you feel you want to celebrate the day.
 Not what society tells you to do.

 Christmas without loved ones who are no longer with us is the hardest thing to come to terms with.
 It can be a sad day for many.
 Always remain mindful of the people without and the families are who struggling when you take to social media with all the presents you have over spent on people.
 Not everyone has that luxury.
 Try donating the old items you will be throwing out to make way for the new ones.